fmorisan/decentraland-exercise/README.md

 * Transfer event listening (there is no Transfer event emitted)
 * Decimals in token balances (there is no `decimals()` function to call)

+A preview of this site is automatically deployed on Netlify.
+[See here](https://romantic-shannon-0edf6a.netlify.app/)

 ## Supported chains
 The app supports clients connected both to
 * Hardhat network (local, chainID 1337)